 Materials and methods

 Cell culture.
-Dictyostelium discoideum Ax2 cells and REMI mutant GWDI_488_A_5 cells were from the Dictyostelium Stock Center (Chicago, IL) [1].
+Dictyostelium discoideum Ax2 cells (wild type) and REMI mutant GWDI_488_A_5 cells were from the Dictyostelium Stock Center (Chicago, IL) [1].
 Cells were cultured in HLG0102 HL5 (Formedium, Hunstanton, UK) at 21 ˚C on a rotary shaker at 175 rpm.

 cDNA synthesis and normalization.
 Total RNA was extracted from 5 x 106 cells at mid-log phase (~1 x 106 cells/ml) using a R1054 RNA prep kit (Zymo Research, Irvine, CA).
 3 µg RNA was used for directional double-strand cDNA (ds-cDNA) library synthesis with the primers 5’ - AAGCAGTGGTATCAACGCAGAGTACTAGTGGGG - 3’ (SpeI site bolded) and 5’ - AAGCAGTGGTATCAACGCAGAGTAGATCTTTTTGTTTTTTCTTTTTTTTTTTTTVN -3’ (BglII site bolded) using a Mint-2 cDNA synthesis kit (Evrogen, Moscow, Russia).
 The resultant cDNA has a SpeI site on the end corresponding to the 5’ end of the mRNA and a BglII site on the other.
-1.2 µg of this ds-cDNA library was then normalized using the Trimmer-2 kit (Evrogen)..
-[2]All procedures followed the manufacturers’ instructions.
+1.2 µg of this ds-cDNA library was then normalized using the Trimmer-2 kit (Evrogen).
+For the normalization, the double-stranded cDNA library was denatured to single-stranded DNA at 98 °C for 2 minutes and then allowed to hybridize to double-stranded DNA again at 68 °C for 5 hours.
+This hybridization process generated two populations of cDNA, successfully re-paired double-stranded DNA and unpaired single-stranded DNA.
+Abundant transcripts hybridize to double-stranded DNA more efficiently than rare transcripts [2].
+The double-stranded cDNA, composed primarily of abundant transcripts, was then degraded by the duplex-specific nuclease (provided from the kit).
+All procedures followed the manufacturers’ instructions.

 Construction of a normalized antisense cDNA library.
-The cDNA was amplified by PCR with the primer 5’ - AAGCAGTGGTATCAACGCAGAGT - 3’ following the Trimmer-2 kit instructions.
+The remaining single stranded cDNA, corresponding to a cDNA library with many of the abundant transcripts removed, was amplified by PCR with the primer 5’ - AAGCAGTGGTATCAACGCAGAGT - 3’ following the Trimmer-2 kit instructions.
 The enriched PCR product and the vector plasmid pDM326 containing the blasticidin resistance cassette [3] were digested for 4 hours at 37 ˚C with the restriction enzymes BglII and SpeI.
 Digested PCR products larger than 200 bp were purified and enriched using a Select-a-Size DNA Clean & Concentrator kit (Zymo).
 Digested pDM326 was gel purified using a D2500-01 Gel Extraction kit (Omega, Norcross, GA).
 100 ng digested cDNA and 50 ng digested pDM326 were then ligated at 16 ˚C overnight using T4 ligase (NEB, Ipswich, MA).
 The ligation was concentrated with a DNA Clean & Concentrator-5 kit (Zymo) to a volume of 10 µl.
 The ligation was then used to transform 5-alpha electrocompetent E. coli cells (NEB) following the manufacturer’s protocol with 1 µl purified ligation product and 25 µl competent cells per transformation.
 1/10 of the total transformed cells from one transformation were plated to one LB/AMP agar plate (100 µg/ml ampicillin) to determine the library size.
 The total transformed cells from 10 µl ligation product were plated on 35 LB/AMP agar plates and incubated at 37 ˚C overnight.
 Colonies were collected using a plate scraper with 3 ml LB per plate.
 The collected cells were grown in 500 ml of LB to an OD 600 of ~3, and 25 ml of this culture was mixed with 25 ml of 50% glycerol in H2O, and aliquots were stored at -80 ˚C. The remaining culture was used for a plasmid DNA maxi-prep using a D4203 Maxi-prep kit (Zymo) and the plasmid DNA was used to transform D. discoideum cells.